-There are lots of things you can do with $10K.
-You can set yourself up with an emergency fund, put it into a guaranteed safe investment or dabble in the stock market.
+If you’ve fully funded your emergency fund, you’re ready to deal with surprise expenses.
+Once you’ve done that, it’s time to put your money to work.
 Whatever you decide to do with your $10,000 in savings, it should be something you are comfortable with and something that furthers your financial goals.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - IRS.
 2022.
 "401(k) limit increases to $22,500 for 2023, IRA limit rises to $6,500."